You Have Question Ask Now ?

 - Liquid Funds

 Liquid funds are a safe place to park your money; it is an appealing alternative to bank deposits because they aim to provide liquidity, capital preservation and slightly higher interest rates than bank accounts.
 Returns on these funds fluctuate much less compared to other funds as the fund manager invests in ‘cash’ assets such as treasury bills, certificates of deposit and commercial paper.

-Index funds are passively managed funds i.e. the fund manager attempts to mirror the performance of a benchmark index like the BSE Sensex or the S&P CNX Nifty, by being invested in the same stocks.
+Another group of funds, which have been extremely popular amongst other types of best performing mutual funds in India are the Index funds are which are passively managed funds i.e. the fund manager attempts to mirror the performance of a benchmark index like the BSE Sensex or the S&P CNX Nifty, by being invested in the same stocks.
 NAVs of such schemes would rise or fall in accordance with the rise or fall in the index.